General Intercessions for Sunday Mass - Advance Preparation

 Option 1

-That N. and all the faithful departed, having sought God's forgiveness, may now rest in His eternal peace and mercy, let us pray to the Lord.Lord, hear our prayer.
+That N. and all who believed that 'only say the word' is enough may now see Christ face to face in eternal glory, let us pray to the Lord.Lord, hear our prayer.

 Option 2

-1.For Pope Leo XIV and all pastors, that they may be ministers of reconciliation, teaching us the importance of forgiveness, let us pray to the Lord.Lord, hear our prayer.
+1.For Pope Leo XIV and all bishops, that they may marvel at faith found in unexpected places—outside the usual circles of the Church—and receive it with joy, as Jesus marveled at the centurion, let us pray to the Lord.Lord, hear our prayer.

-5.For our parish, that it may be a true school of forgiveness, where all learn to love as Christ has loved us, let us pray to the Lord.Lord, hear our prayer.
+5.For our parish, that it may be a community that intercedes faithfully for one another, bringing the centurion's faith and humility to every need laid before the Lord, let us pray to the Lord.Lord, hear our prayer.

-That N. and all who have died may be cleansed of all their sins and welcomed into God's eternal embrace of mercy, let us pray to the Lord.Lord, hear our prayer.
+That N. and all who have died may be healed of every wound and welcomed into the eternal dwelling where Christ waits for them, let us pray to the Lord.Lord, hear our prayer.

 About Our Sunday Mass Intercessions